denodo/denodocommunity-resources/scripts/denodo-support-utilities/README.md

 * `item name` is the name of the item selected for download (if the name has spaces, it has to be surrounded by double quotes).

+* `extra filter` is the specific version of the selected item for download (it is optional, by default the script downloads the latest version of the item)

 * `download folder` is the download destination folder (it is optional, by default the script downloads the item to the current directory).

 * `denodo client id` (this parameter is <u>optional</u>, to pass the denodo client id as argument if it was not configured using the `--configure` option).